microsoft/Olive/components/onnx-converter/README.md

 ```
 docker build -t onnx-converter .
 ```
-Upon success, you can run the docker image with customized parameters.
+Then, you can run the docker image with customized parameters.

 ```
 docker run onnx-converter --model <model_path> --output_onnx_path <output_path_to_.onnx> --model_type <input_model_framework_name> [optional args]
 ```

+### Run With Python
 Alternatively, you can run without docker by
 ```
 python onnx_converter.py --model <model_path> --output_onnx_path <output_path_to_.onnx> --model_type <input_model_framework_name> [optional args]
 ```
 For detailed description of all available parameters, refer to the following.

 ## Run parameters

 `--input_json`: A JSON file that contains all neccessary run specs.
 For example: